What is an overactive bladder?

 -Excess weight: The overweight causes extra pressure on your bladder.
 This can lead to urge incontinence.

 Sometimes the doctor doesn’t find a cause for the overactive bladder.

 -Age: You have a high risk of having an overactive bladder when you get older.
 Age also raises your risk of other conditions that affect bladder control: BPH, diabetes…

 -Women have more risk of developing an overactive bladder than men for several causes that affect the hormones and the pelvic muscles: menstruation, pregnancy, and menopause.

 -People who have certain diseases like stroke or multiple sclerosis.

-Overactive bladder can affect your social and sexual life:
+Overactive bladder can affect your life and cause: